 Feeling tired or exhausted is also among the early symptoms of pregnancy.
 This is due to the rising levels of progesterone that normally cause lethargy and sleepiness1.
 Lasting through the first trimester, the fatigue happens because the woman’s body produces more blood for the fetus4.

 Other Symptoms of Pregnancy

-While most women are familiar with the more common symptoms of a missed period and nausea, there are other common symptoms of pregnancy to consider.
+While most women are familiar with the more common and early signs of pregnancy such as a missed period and nausea, there are other symptoms of pregnancy to consider.
 One of these is the occurrence of slight vaginal bleeding or spotting.
 Known as implantation bleeding, the fertilized egg still attaches itself to the uterine lining around two weeks after fertilization2.
 It is often brief, not as long as a normal period, and lighter in color2.
-It is important to seek medical advice if a pregnant woman is experiencing any form of vaginal spotting or bleeding in order to rule out sinister conditions such as miscarriage.
+It is important to seek medical advice if a pregnant woman is experiencing any form of vaginal spotting or bleeding in order to rule our sinister conditions such as miscarriage.
 Women also experience cramps like what they experience during normal periods.
 Another vaginal discharge in the early stages of pregnancy is known as the Goodell’s Sign or a thin, white, odorless discharge from the cervix3.